SebastianSoendergaard/SimpleEventSourcing/UnderstandingEventsourcing/README.md

 ## Conclusion

-I think my event store can handle most relevant cases but there are still some that most be investigated futher and implemented to make it fully useful.
+I think my event store can handle most relevant cases but there are still some that must be investigated futher and implemented to make it fully useful.
 So luckily there is still a lot to learn :-)